dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 **Title:** one line describing the story

-**Description:** a detailed description of the story. the description should include acceptance criteria
+**Description:** a detailed description of the story.
+The description should include acceptance criteria

 Example
 ```